Table of Contents

-- Create an EPIC blog post out of your next pilates lesson plan
+- Create a blog post out of your next Pilates lesson plan

 - Get ideas for blog posts from your students (e.g. wrist exercises if a student has weak wrists)

-- Tests blog post ideas on Twitter first
+- Test blog post ideas on Twitter, Pinterest, Instagram or Facebook first

 - Use each blog to build your free newsletter

-- Finish blog posts with a call to action (e.g. join your class, signup to newsletter, like your Facebook page)
+- Finish blog posts with a call to action (e.g. join your class, signup for a newsletter, like your Facebook page)

 - Be consistent (write a blog post every week or two)